navtech-io/Simpleflow/docs/simpleflow-script-reference.md

 ```fsharp
 let <variablename> = expression
 ```
-> <small> Expressions can be used with only variable.
-Anywhere else you need expression then declare variable,  assign expression and use it.</small>
+Expressions can be used with only variable.
+Anywhere else you need expression then declare variable,  assign expression and use it.

 **Modify value of a variable** <br>
 ```csharp
 [partial] set <variablename> = expression
 ```
-> `set` statement can be used to modify the value of variable that has been declared using let statement. `partial` keyword can be used to modify certain properties of an object.
+`set` statement can be used to modify the value of variable that has been declared using let statement. `partial` keyword can be used to modify certain properties of an object.

 Change values of properrties of an object:
 ```csharp